KushalRoyChowdhury/ChatBuddy/README.md

 ## 📝 Future Updates

 With the release of `ChatBuddy v2.2.2-LTS`, this project is now considered feature-complete and no further feature enhancements are planned.
 However, it will continue to receive stability and security updates as needed.
-For forking version `2.2.2` & above is recommended.
+For forking, version `2.2.2` & above is recommended.

+---

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---